 So the other day I was preparing to demo VMware horizon DaaS I was supposed to give the demo to a customer when I ran into some issues.
 I was welcomed with a nice Login failure: General authentication error.

 Well that is a bummer.
 Let me tell you how I fixed the problem.

 Naturally the first thing that came to mind was that I typed in the wrong password and or made a typo.
 To be sure i copy pasted the password from my password manager and… nope same error message.

 Well the next step seems obvious, reset my password.
 Maybe I made an error adding my password to the password manager.

 So password reset it is.
 After the password reset i tried again… Nope still the same error message.
 The next thing I tried was using the fat client, maybe something goes wrong with the webclient authentication (sounds peculiar I know).
 Anyway still the same error message even with the fat client.

-Here is where things get really weird, when I tried to login to the login to the Horizon admin dashboard my password worked just fine!!
+Here is where things get really weird, when I tried to login to the Horizon admin dashboard my password worked just fine!!
 Ok so my password works and authentication to the authentication layer (AD) also works fine.

 Ok now I am puzzled and about to call in the support troops from our Ops department.
 But just as I was reaching out to one of my colleagues my focus was drawn to the assignments tab in the Horizon admin dashboard.

 And low and behold, when examining the assignments I found that there was no assignment tied to my account.
 Could this be the reason for the error message?

 I quickly assigned myself a VDI image and voila logging in worked again.